 Exclusion from attending school is counted as an authorised absence.
-The child's class teacher/form tutor/Head of Year will make arrangements for work to be sent home.
+The child's class teacher will make arrangements for work to be sent home.

 Leave of absence during term time.

 Amendments to the 2006 pupil regulations remove references to family holiday, extended leave and the statutory threshold of ten school days .(Authorised at the discretion of the Head Teacher)